bakkenbaeck/iOS-handbook/STYLE_GUIDE.md

 Images should be named consistently within an app to preserve organization and developer sanity.
 It is strongly suggested to append the state name to images for non-default states.

 Images should be named in either `camelCase` or  `lower_snake_case` to facilitate code generation based on the image names.
+Avoid using hyphens within names, as it messes up code completion and generation.

-Pick one and stick to it per project.
+Whatever naming style you choose, pick a style and stick to it per project.

 **Examples:**